petermenzies/tornado-effects-on-water-quality-parameters/README.md

 After data processing for this project, we will retain our final data and code in a repository on github here: https://github.com/petermenzies/tornado-effects-on-water-quality-parameters

+Our data log is stored in the file 'data-log_tornado-effects-on-water-quality.xlsx' in the github repository.
+Because data was only retrieved once, it it a short log with only one entry for tornado data and one entry for stream data.

 ### Data Semantics:

 Sediment flux: http://purl.dataone.org/odo/ECSO_00001596